Notice to Quit

 To evict for non-payment of rent prior to COVID, you could use a 14-day notice to quit.
 This is the shortest legal notice for nonpayment, even if your lease specifies a shorter period.
 Properties covered under the CARES Act must serve a 30 day notice for nonpayment, even though Massachusetts law still specifies 14 days.
 Don’t use less than the minimum required notice for non-payment.
 If your lease specifies a longer period, you must use the longer period specified.
 If you are unsure whether your property is covered by the CARES Act, serve a 30 day notice and/or consult with an attorney.

 To evict for cause, you cannot use the 14-day notice.
 You must go with what the lease says.
 The MassLandlords lease and others that follow common conventions call for a 7-day.
 You must indicate which specific part of the lease has been breached.
 Collect your evidence.

 If your lease doesn’t say anything about the notice periods, you should have used our lease!
 Contact an attorney.

 Please note: courts have tended not to grant 7-day notice except in cases of illegal firearms, illegal use of firearms, or drugs.

 Notice to Quit with a Tenancy at Will

-You can use a 14-day notice for non-payment of rent.
-For anything else, you must give what’s called the “30-day notice.”
+You can use a 14-day notice for non-payment of rent, unless your property is covered under the CARES Act.
+For CARES Act properties and all other reasons, you must give what’s called the “30-day notice.”
 Really it’s 30 days or “one full rental period.”
 This has implications for the month of February: you have to give notice before January 28 if you want the tenant out by March 1.

 What if the Tenant Pays but you Still Want Them Out?